Background pattern

 • difficulty breathing, swallowing, or speaking

-Inform your doctor before using BOCOUTURE:
+Tell your doctor before using BOCOUTURE:

-• if you have difficulty swallowing
+• if you have had difficulty swallowing

-• if you have had problems with botulinum toxin type A injections in the past
+• if you have had problems in the past with botulinum toxin type A injections

 Repeated injections with BOCOUTURE

-• Your doctor may follow a different procedure when preparing the injection solution
+• your doctor may follow a different procedure when preparing the injection solution

-• Different treatment intervals
+• different treatment intervals

-• Injections in another muscle
+• injections in another muscle

-Older patients
+Elderly patients

 Children and adolescents

-Other medications and BOCOUTURE
+Other medicines and BOCOUTURE

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

 You should not drive or perform other potentially hazardous activities if you experience weakness (asthenia), muscle weakness, dizziness, or visual disturbances.